Yuan-Meng/personal_website/content/posts/vector_retrieval.md

 ---
-title: "Sift Through the Haystack: Vector Retrieval"
+title: "An Intro to Embedding-Based Retrieval"
-date: 2024-05-07
+date: 2024-06-22
 math: true
 tags:
-    - search
+    - embedding
     - information retrieval
     - vector-based search
 categories:
 - papers
 keywords:
-    - search, information retrieval, vector-based search
+    - embedding, information retrieval, vector-based search
 include_toc: true
 ---

-# Embeddings, Embeddings Everywhere
+# So, What is an Embedding?

-Be it a person, a product, a place, a text, an image, or a planet --- virtually all entities you can think of can be represented as a special kind of vectors, called "embeddings."
-[Embedding](https://en.wikipedia.org/wiki/Embedding) is a classic idea in mathematical topology and machine learning (click ▶ for definitions), recently made popular by the rise of foundation models that are exceptionally good at embedding texts, images, and videos to empower downstream use cases, such as embedding-based retrieval, text/image/video understanding, and deep learning rankers with embedding features, to name a few.
+[Embedding](https://en.wikipedia.org/wiki/Embedding) is a classic idea in mathematical topology and machine learning (click ▶ for definitions).
+You can think of embeddings as a special type of vectors.

 <details>
   <summary><b>Mathematical topology</b></summary>